henrikhorst/snn_ga/README.md

 This repo has the purpose to reverse engineer powerlaw observation.
-I.e. given we want to see a powerlaw optimize with the gentetic algorithm the SNN architecture that as a result a powerlaw emerges
+Given we want to see a powerlaw, optimize with the gentetic algorithm the SNN architecture that as a result a powerlaw emerges.